Find a Law Firm

 Find an Approved Solicitor on the Barnsley Building Society (Yorkshire Building Society) Conveyancing Panel

 Frequently asked questions relating to the Barnsley Building Society Solicitor Panel

-I appointed a solicitor to conveyancing on my remortgage six weeks ago having applied for a mortgage with Barnsley Building Society.
-The solicitors reassured me that they are on Barnsley Building Society conveyancing panel and provided me their panel reference.
+I appointed a law firm to conduct the legal paperwork on my remortgage 5 weeks ago having applied for a mortgage with Barnsley Building Society.
+The law firm reassured me that they are on Barnsley Building Society conveyancing panel and advised me their panel number.
 Barnsley Building Society then ,via my broker advised that their panel number was dormant and would need to be reactivated.
-What do I do from here?
-Should I appoint a new solicitor currently on the conveyancing panel for Barnsley Building Society?
+What happens next?
+Do I instruct a different law firm currently on the approved panel for Barnsley Building Society?

-You may be very frustrated with the lawyer but if it only go take a few more days they it may be worth waiting as, depending on how far progressed you are you may end up delaying the transaction by a number of weeks if you need to replace your solicitor You may wish to enlist the help of your broker to check with the Barnsley Building Society as to how long they think it will take to get the firm to get back on the panel.
+You may be very frustrated with the lawyer but if it only go take a few more days they it may be worth waiting as, depending on how far progressed you are you may end up delaying the transaction by a number of weeks if you need to replace your solicitor You may wish to enlist the help of your broker to check with the Barnsley Building Society as to the time frame to get your lawyer reinstated on the panel once again.

 My lawyer has uncovered a discrepancy between the assumptions in Barnsley Building Society’s valuation survey and what is revealed within the conveyancing documents.
 My solicitor informs me that as he is on the Barnsley Building Society conveyancing panel he is duty bound to ensure that the bank is happy with this discrepancy and is still content to lend.
 Is my conveyancer’s approach legitimate?